assaf/zombie/doc/API.md

 as soon as it determines there are no more events to wait for, or after 5 seconds of waiting.

-You can also call `wait` with no callback and simply listen to the `done` and `error` events getting fired.
+If you call `wait` with a callback as the last argument, it will be notified once on completion or when the first error occurs.
+If you call `wait` without a callback, it returns a promise that you can wait on.

 ### Event: 'done'
 `function (browser) { }`